nu11secur1ty/List-all-IP-addresses-which-are-connected-to-your-Server/find_writable_directories_sticky_flag_unchanging_from_other.md

-# Find writable directories, which is not accessible from others
+# Find writable directories, which is not accessible from other users
 ```
 find / -type d \( -perm -g+w -o -perm -o+w \) -exec ls -ld {} \;
 ```